ibm-cloud-docs/codeengine/subscription-cron.md

 Job runs that are created by subscriptions are deleted after 10 minutes.
 {: note}

+### Viewing event information for a job from the console
+{: #view-eventing-cron-job-ui}

+To view information about your event subscriptions,

+1. From the [{{site.data.keyword.codeengineshort}} Projects page](https://cloud.ibm.com/codeengine/projects){: external}, go to your project.
+2. From the Overview page, click **Event subscriptions** to view a listing of defined subscriptions. **ANDREAS QUESTION**    what is working from **Actions** on this Event subscriptions page??

+If your job prints information to log files, as the sample `codeenginen` job does, then view the log files for your event consumer job.
+See [Viewing job logs from the console](/docs/codeengine?topic=codeengine-view-logs#view-joblogs-ui).

-### Viewing event information for a job
+### Viewing event information for a job with the CLI
-{: #view-eventing-cron-job}
+{: #view-eventing-cron-job-cli}

-If your job prints information to log files, as the `codeengine` job does, you can find the job run that was created from the cron event and then view the job run logs.
+If your job prints information to log files, as the sample `codeengine` job does, you can find the job run that was created from the Periodic timer (cron) event and then view the job run logs.
 For example, to find the job run for the job in the previous example,

 ```
 ibmcloud ce jobrun list